jido/Arcadam/README.md

 The dash "-" at the start of a line is reserved for an enumeration or a quotation.
 An enumeration item does not behave like a list item.
-In particular it does not allow nesting and can appear in the middle of an indented paragraph.
+In particular it does not allow nesting.

 An empty line should separate an enumeration from the text that follows.